 Must Your Web Address Be A Dot Com?

-Before you decide, I need to share with you an information.
-Most layman know only the dot com as the website address of the internet. .com is a top level domain or TLD.
+Before you decide, I need to share with you a piece of information.
+Most laymen know only the dot com as the website address of the internet. .com is a top-level domain or TLD.
 There are other TLDs that are widely used like the .org and .net.
 But, when you target less-savvy internet users to buy from your website, trust them to type in the .com instead of .org or .net.

-The .Com carries a deep history in the internet.
+The .Com carries a deep history on the internet.
 Check Google for stories like govWorks.com, Boo.com, Globe.com, Pets.com and of course, the all living Amazon.com.
-None of these great stories about failures and success used other tlds like .net or .org.
+None of these great stories about failures and success used other TLDs like .net or .org.
 Therefore, can I blame my readers to type EasyWaysToMakeCash.com if I had used easywaystomakecash.net or easywaystomake.money ?

-However, you still see a lot of smaller niches using other tlds.
-For example, try typing keywords like “ways to make money”in Google.
+However, you still see a lot of smaller niches using other TLDs.
+For example, try typing keywords like “ways to make money” on Google.

-Do not feel surprise to see the no.1 (SaveTheStudent.org) and no. 5 (Struggle.co) to use other tlds.
-Here, you see .org and .co. gives the dot Coms a run for their money at the first page of Google.
+Do not feel surprised to see the no.1 (SaveTheStudent.org) and no. 5 (Struggle.co) to use other TLDs.
+Here, you see .org and .co. gives the dot Coms a run for their money on the first page of Google.
 For your information, .co is a country code TLD that belongs to Columbia.
-Google will reward your website irregardless of whether you are using a .com or .whatever as long as your site boasts of great contents with powerful backlinks backing your pages.
+Google will reward your website regardless of whether you are using a .com or .whatever as long as your site boasts of great contents with powerful backlinks backing your pages.

 Some musing here if you don’t mind.
-Prior to 2010, Colombia only allowed their citizens to register the .co domain.
-For some reasons, the country opened the flood gate that permit even non residence to register the tld.
-Domain speculators got excited because at the time, only the .net and .org managed to give .com some mild competition.
+Prior to 2010, Colombia only allowed its citizens to register the .co domain.
+For some reasons, the country opened the flood gate that permits even nonresidence to register the TLD.
+Domain speculators got excited because, at the time, only the .net and .org managed to give .com some mild competition.
 The rest like .mobi, .info, .biz never took off.
 Yours sincerely was also caught up in the euphoria and hand registered one LasikEye.co, thinking that this might be the next gold mine.
 Dot Co could have stood for dot Company (instead of just dot Columbia).